 The Corporation is committed to observing the importance of sector measures and indicators and uses the FE Choices website that looks at measures such as success rates.
 The Education and Skills Funding Agency (ESFA) produces a Financial Health grading for all Further Education providers, based on regular financial data submissions.
-The rating for Activate Learning has been 'GOOD' for several years with sustained improvement against all measures despite the COVID-19 impact.
-This is the outcome again in 2022.
+The rating for Activate Learning has been 'GOOD' for several years, benefiting from strong cash balance and low levels of debt.
+These have been maintained despite the wider economic conditions and will support increasing profitability ratios going forward.